Statuses in Latin with translation. Quotes in Latin with translation

 Consumor aliis inserviendo.

-“Serving others, I waste myself; shining on others, I burn myself.
+“By serving others, I waste myself; By shining for others, I burn myself.”

 Calamitas virtutis occasio.